Sid672/Rangoli/README.md

 Let me introduce " repl. it " to you, its an online platform that runs code in all languages.
 It's a friendly platform to test and show code.
 Now, create a new python project on [repl.it](https://repl.it/languages/python3).
 You can also follow steps in demo video to create repl.

+#### Demo video
 ![](https://media.giphy.com/media/3y8Rl5IC2gKjhfdGLQ/giphy.gif)

 # Functions
+Before any project everyone need some knowledge.
+Don't worry you don't need to remember all keywords.
+Only try to understand meaning of functions.
-These are some functions used in the program.
-So at least once, go through it.
-For a better understanding of code, you will need these keywords.
+These functions are used in the program.
+So atleast once, read it.

 | Method          | Parameter                              | Description                                                                      |